m4opt/m4opt/docs/related.rst

 ====================================
 |M4OPT| builds on several related software packages and products.
-Additionally, linked here are several tutorials, talks and other sources of documentation the developers found usefulwhen creating |M4OPT| and other MILP-based schedulers.
+Additionally, linked here are several tutorials, talks and other sources of documentation the developers found useful when creating |M4OPT| and other MILP-based schedulers.

 Related Projects